Coconut (Cocos nucifera) Oil – Cold Pressed – Fiji

 Quandong (Santalum acuminatum) – Australia

-Quandong is another native superfood similar to a wild bush peach, found in our baby range.
-Like kakadu plum, it is also far higher in vitamin C than oranges, and contains many other antioxidants such as anthocyanins, flavonols and other phenolic compounds.
-It is 2.4 times more powerful as an antioxidant than blueberry according to one measurement; to another, it is 6.5 times higher (Konczak et al., CSIRO).
-Some antioxidants it possesses also provide antibacterial effects.
+Quandong is another native superfood similar to a wild bush peach and is used in our baby range.
+Like Kakadu plum, it is also far higher in vitamin C than oranges, and contains many other antioxidants such as anthocyanins, flavonols and other phenolic compounds.
+It is at least 2.4 times more powerful as an antioxidant than blueberries (Konczak et al., CSIRO) and also provides antibacterial benefits.

 Marshmallow Root (Althaea officinalis)